YumpDigital/Yump-Thumbnailer/README.md

 OK, how do I install this thing?
 --------------------------------

-1. Create a `thumb` folder under the (public) root of your site.
+1. Create a `/thumb/` folder under the (public) root of your site.

-2. Download this repo and extract into your `thumb` folder
+2. [Download this repo](https://github.com/YumpDigital/Yump-Thumbnailer/archive/master.zip) and extract into your `/thumb/` folder

 3. Start updating your image tags as per above